-Due to the challenges faced in 2020, Siel Bleu Ireland were heavily reliant on external funding.
-Due to the significant reduction in sales in 2020 in comparison with 2019, Siel Bleu Ireland qualified for the Government Wage Subsidy Scheme which subsidised Siel Bleu Ireland staff salaries from March 2020 onwards.
-This scheme is to continue into 2021.
-Siel Bleu Ireland also received funding from the COVID-19: Stability Scheme for Community and Voluntary, Charity and Social Enterprise Organisations (CSS), on behalf of Department of Rural and Community Development (DRCD).
+Due to the challenges faced in 2021, Siel Bleu Ireland was heavily reliant on external funding.
+Siel Bleu Ireland continued to avail of the Government Wage Subsidy Scheme which subsidised Siel Bleu.
+Ireland staff salaries from March 2020 onwards.
+Siel Bleu Ireland also received funding from The Hospital Saturdays Fund, the Government, The Community Foundation, Pobal, The Siel Bleu Association and the HSE.